-17. RELATED PARTY TRANSACTIONS
+16. RELATED PARTY TRANSACTIONS

 It is the City's policy to charge or pay interest based on outstanding balances advanced to or borrowed from the municipal funds of the City.
 The interest rate is based on the average interest rate which would have been earned in the City's sweep account.
-Total interfund interest paid, net, during 2016 and 2015 was \$3,984 and \$21,979, respectively.
+Total interfund interest received/(paid), net, during 2017 and 2016 was \$346 and \$(3,984), respectively.

 The City Clerk/Treasurer's office charges all departments for administration and risk management fees.
 The City Council approves, through the budget process, the annual assessments.
-For the years ending June 30, 2016 and 2015, administrative and risk management fees paid to the City General Fund were \$353,530 and \$422,055, respectively.
+For the years ending June 30, 2017 and 2016, administrative and risk management fees paid to the City General Fund were \$394,798 and \$353,530, respectively.

-The Fund contracted with other City departments to provide services such as security from the Police Department at a fee of \$1,014,000 and \$1,062,827 for fiscal years 2016 and 2015, respectively.
-The Airport also contracted with the Traffic Fund to operate its parking lot and parking garage at a fee of \$50,000 and \$50,000 for fiscal years 2016 and 2015, respectively.
+The Fund contracted with other City departments to provide services such as security from the Police Department at a fee of \$1,130,052 and \$1,014,000 for fiscal years 2017 and 2016, respectively.
+The Airport also contracted with the Traffic Fund to operate its parking lot and parking garage at a fee of \$50,000 and \$50,000 for fiscal years 2017 and 2016, respectively.

-18. LEASES
+17. LEASES